Insight - Lovely airport, where are the planes? China's white elephants emerge

 | DACHANGSHAN ISLAND, China

-DACHANGSHAN ISLAND, China When officials reopened the airport on the sparsely populated Dachangshan island off China's north-east coast after a $6 million refurbishment in 2008, they planned to welcome 42,000 passengers in 2010 and another 78,000 in 2015.
+DACHANGSHAN ISLAND, China When officials reopened the airport on the sparsely populated Dachangshan island off China's north-east coast after a $6 million (4 million pound) refurbishment in 2008, they planned to welcome 42,000 passengers in 2010 and another 78,000 in 2015.

 However, fewer than 4,000 passengers – or just a 10 a day - passed through its gates in 2013, data from China's civil aviation authority showed.

-Since February last year, China has approved at least 1.8 trillion yuan (198 billion pounds) in new infrastructure projects to counter a slowing economy.
+Since February last year, China has approved at least 1.8 trillion yuan in new infrastructure projects to counter a slowing economy.
 The approvals come just as the full costs of the underused airports, expressways and stadiums built during the last spending binge are beginning to emerge.

 While construction firms profited from the boom, it saddled China's provincial governments with $3 trillion worth of debt, with the most over-exuberant seeing their local economies weaken and become imbalanced towards the building sector.